<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=145367849634577&amp;ev=PageView&amp;noscript=1">

 Cold joints occur when the soldering iron is at a low temperature or the joint wasn’t heated for long enough.
 Cold joints are messy, do not last as long, and do not work as well.
 Sometimes this even limits the functionality of the PCB.

-The best way to avoid this problem is to exercise proper soldering technique and become certified in IPC J-STD-001, the electrical soldering standard.
+The best way to avoid this problem is to exercise proper soldering techniques and become certified in IPC J-STD-001, the electrical soldering standard.
 Or, of course, you could outsource your PCB layout to an expert.

 5. Solder Bridges